Skip to main content

 Architectural Overview

-• Client Frontend - Implements presentation only.
-The web frontend uses plain JavaScript with no frameworks so it embeds into partner applications without enforcing technology selection.
-Android uses Kotlin, and iOS uses Swift.
-The client frontend code is open source as a reference implementation.
-Partners modify the presentation while they keep domain logic intact.
+The client frontend implements presentation only.
+The web frontend uses plain JavaScript with no frameworks to support embedding in partner applications without enforcing technology selection.
+Android uses Kotlin. iOS uses Swift.

-Summary Table
+Summary

 ComponentPurposeOwnership